 YES NO What are things that could be going better?

-If you have not graduated, you should ask: Trinit are trinigs that could be going better.
+If you have not graduated, you should ask:

-Am I learning to be more independent? -
+Am I learning to be more independent?

 Am I learning to work and live with people who are not disabled?

 Will I have two paid job experiences before graduation?

-If you have graduated, you should ask: -
+If you have graduated, you should ask:

-Am I working where I want to ? -
+Am I working where I want to ?

 Am I living where I want to? -

-Do I get to see my friends? -
+Do I get to see my friends?

-Do I need any special help? -
+Do I need any special help?

-Are there things that could be going better? Э -
+5